MateoMinghi/EvidenceGrammar/README.md

 - Type 2 : Programming Languages (no ambiguity)
 - Type 3 : Identifiers

-\*In this context, we undertand amiguity as being able to generate multiple parse trees for the same input string, leading to uncertainty in the interpretation of the language.
+\*In this context, we undertand ambiguity as being able to generate multiple parse trees for the same input string, leading to uncertainty in the interpretation of the language.

 ### Context Free Grammars